 6. Cultural change

-There was a dramatic change in global ideology in the 1800s when the idea of human rights spread and became commonplace for the first time in history.
-This rights revolution helped lead to dramatic changes in women’s rights and democratic rights and the abolition of slavery was part of that ideological revolution.
+The institution of slavery varied widely from time to time due to cultural forces.
+For example, China banned chattel slavery during the Han dynasty due to Confucian cultural influence, but continued Corvée slavery until relatively recently and prisoner slavery continues to this day.
+The first big change in global ideology began in the late 1700s when the abolition movement spread across rich nations along with the concept of human rights.
+This rights revolution helped lead to women’s rights and democratic rights and the abolition of slavery was part of that ideological revolution.
 It isn’t clear what caused that revolution in ideology.

 7. Other explanations?

-I’ve focused on structural changes in society that make slavery less productive relative to other ways to organize hierarchies, but I’m probably missing something.
-Send me an email if you have another explanation for why slavery suddenly got abolished everywhere on the globe after so many millennia.
+I favor the structural changes in society that made slavery less productive relative to other ways to organize hierarchies, but I included the cultural change hypothesis and if you have another explanation for why slavery suddenly got abolished everywhere on the globe after so many millennia, please send me an email or leave a message in comments.

 Was slavery so highly productive that we owe a debt of gratitude to slaves?